software-jessies-org/jessies/x11-extras/README.md

 generalisations or simplifications that further the programs' minimalist nature.

+## clock - A Novel Clock

+You might not notice that `clock` is running.
+It opens a tiny window (4 square pixels) in the top right of the screen and waits for the pointer to enter it.
+When the pointer does enter, the window expands to display the current date and time.

+You can set what the "clock" actually displays using the viewCommand resource.
+This is a program to be executed, whose output will be displayed as the "time".
+You can thus call a shell-script which gives both the time and battery percentage, say.

+For left-handed users, there is the `leftHanded` resource.
+Giving this a value will cause clock to open its window in the top _left_ corner of the screen.

+You can also set the action of the three mouse buttons using X resources.
+I have xkill on button 2 and lock on button 3.
+So to lock the screen, I throw the mouse and hit button 3.
+To kill a wayward program I throw the mouse, hit button 2, find the window that's to die, and kaboom!

 ## lock - X Display Locker

 `lock` is a simple display locker so that you can safely leave your